 In terms of long-term value, creating an estate plan is one of the best moves you could make for your family.

-Without an estate plan, your loved ones will need to deal with probate.
-You’ll also run into some major issues:
+Without an estate plan, you’ll run into some major issues:

 - You cannot choose who receives your assets, how much and when.

 - If you have minor children, you cannot choose the main guardian for the children if something were to happen to both parents/guardians.

 - You also cannot choose your executor (the person to carry out the closing of your estate).

 - All your assets — house, savings, retirement plans, and so on — will pass to your heirs at law as specified under your state’s statutes.

 Estate Planning Checklist

 When it comes to estate planning, the biggest hurdle you’ll need to overcome is your reluctance to consider your mortality.
 It may help to focus on the fact that you’ll be sparing your family the hassle and expense of probate!
 You can leave items to people in your will or via a living trust, or you can give them away while you are still alive, but whatever you do you must make the plans now while you’re alive and well.